-Cultivating this safe sleep setting is key, Norman Friedman, MD, the Director of the Children's Sleep Medicine Laboratory says, as it may "decrease the risk of Sudden Infant Death Syndrome by as much as 50 percent."
+Cultivating this safe sleep setting is key, says Norman Friedman, MD, director of the Children's Sleep Medicine Laboratory, as it may "decrease the risk of sudden infant death syndrome by as much as 50%."

 Practicing sleep hygiene doesn't mean "brush your teeth before bed" (even though you should); it refers to habits that promote healthy sleep.

 - Creating a cool, quiet, dark sleep environment

 - Limiting caffeine for eight hours before bed

 - Avoiding the use of electronics at least an hour before bedtime

 Sleep hygiene is crucial in getting kids get to fall asleep, and by implementing these habits early on, your children can get the sleep they need.

 How can I help transition my child during a time change?